Saturday, August 2, 2025

 The New “Beauty” Standard *Trigger Warning

-It should be noted that Mulvaney is considered a comedian, though some may question her ability to be funny, and, despite having several types of facial surgeries, she has yet to have bottom surgery as part of transitioning.
-In fact, she seems to enjoy drawing attention to her crotch and was called out for her behavior when she ask her Tik Tok audience to "normalize the bulge" while wearing "shopping shorts," clearly aware that her dick was noticeable while sporting tight shorts.
+It should be noted that Mulvaney is considered a comedian, though some may question her his ability to be funny, and, despite having several types of facial surgeries, she he has yet to have bottom surgery as part of transitioning.
+In fact, she he seems to enjoy drawing attention to her his crotch and was called out for her his behavior when she he ask her his Tik Tok audience to "normalize the bulge" while wearing "shopping shorts," clearly aware that her his dick was noticeable while sporting tight shorts.
 That's a sentence I never thought I would type.
 Sorry if I sound prudish, but this has more to do with how adult influencers potentially target children than being offended by particular body parts.

 Mulvaney shows off her bulge